List of insurance companies in Macau

-According to data disclosed by the AMCM, as of the first quarter of 2025, there were a total of 27 licensed insurance companies in Macau.
+According to data disclosed by the Monetary Authority of Macao, as of the first quarter of 2025, there were a total of 27 licensed insurance companies in Macau.
 All 13 life insurance companies were active in the life insurance market (including medical, critical illness, life, savings, and investment-linked life products).

 Insurance companies

 Incorporated in Macau

 According to the Monetary Authority of Macao, as of 9 January 2025, there were a total of 11 locally incorporated insurance companies in Macau, comprising 5 life insurance companies and 6 general insurance companies.